Pierre-Mollard/chilon/README.md

   \ \| |   | '_ \| | |/ _ \| '_ \
    \ \ |___| | | | | | (_) | | | |
     \_\____|_| |_|_|_|\___/|_| |_|
 */
 ```

-easily draw graphical array in the console with text format and colors
+Easily draw graphical array in the console with text format and colors

 Uses :
 ------